 Working from home as a Contractor?
 Here’s what you need to know!Posted Wednesday, June 26, 2019

-One of the benefits, and in turn a motivator of going Contracting is the flexibility it provides.
+One of the benefits, and in turn a motivator of becoming a Professional Contractor is the flexibility it provides.

 For some, this flexibility includes where the actual work is undertaken and contract roles can offer the opportunity to work from home.